-A geography degree allows you to discover a broader range of themes than your GCSE or A-Level studies.
-You will have some core modules which are compulsory and carefully selected by geography academics to cover the essential skills and topics but the rest of your degree is made up of optional modules allowing you to choose the topics you want to study.
+A Geography degree will allow you to delve into greater detail and discover a broader range of themes than your GCSE or A-Level studies.
+You will have some core modules which are compulsory and carefully selected by geography academics to cover the essential skills and topics, but the rest of your degree is made up of optional modules allowing you to choose the topics you want to study.

 Although preparing academically is important, the most vital skill a geography student can have is a passion for the subject.
 The resources listed below will help develop your geographic curiosity before arriving at university:

 Please see these resources as a chance to explore more of what interests you.
-Curiosity will serve you well in life and in your degree!
+Engage with topics you are curious about, it will serve you well in your life and your degree.
+The resources here connect to some of our core modules in year one, but there is no expectation that you will have read them before the course starts.
 The best opportunities for learning can be a little uncomfortable, so you might find some of these resources challenging.
 Don’t let that put you off!
 We offer these resources not as an answer to anything, but rather a starting point for conversations, debates, and thinking about the world around us.

 Environmental Research Frontiers